 Where Richmond's Cool-Climate Character Meets the Still

 Richmond, Tasmania sits in the Coal River Valley roughly 25 kilometres northeast of Hobart, and the region's agricultural identity has long been shaped by the same set of conditions: low rainfall, high diurnal temperature variation, and soils that shift from sandy loam to heavier clay depending on aspect.
 Those conditions made the valley one of Australia's earliest serious cool-climate wine regions, and they create the kind of raw material that distillers, like winemakers, spend years learning to work with.
-Killara Distillery, operating from 32 Ogilvie Lane in Richmond, sits inside that tradition.
+Killara Distillery, operating from 32 Ogilvie Lane in Richmond, is a craft spirits producer.
 The address is a lane-side location in a town whose Georgian streetscape and working agricultural surrounds give it a density of character unusual for a settlement of its size.

 The lane approach to the distillery is the kind of arrival that tells you something before you've tasted anything.
 Richmond's built fabric is compact and largely intact from the colonial period, and Ogilvie Lane reads as an address that connects a working producer to the broader agricultural community rather than positioning itself as a tourist attraction first.
 That framing matters.
 Tasmania's craft spirits sector has grown considerably over the past decade, and the producers who have built lasting credibility in that period have mostly done so by anchoring their identity in the island's specific terroir rather than importing a generic craft aesthetic.